 AM: Stands for “Affiliate Manager”.
 Your AM is your go-to person in the network

-Sale or Rev Share: You get a cut of every sale.
+Sale or Rev Share: You get a cut of every sale (one-time or recurring).

-When you see one that looks good, click on the offer’s listing:
+When you see an offer that looks good, click on the listing:

-Then read the details of the offer.
-The listing will usually give you basic information on the offer, like what the user needs to do and what type of traffic is allowed:
+Then, check out the details.
+The listing will usually give you key information on the offer, like what the user needs to do and what type of traffic is allowed:

-If it looks good, hit the “landing page preview” button.
+If the offer looks good, hit the “Full Landing Page Preview” button.
 This will show you the page that users will see when they click on your link: